Home

 My preference of bathroom cleaning products is a mixture of green and non-green products listed below:

-• Method Shower Spray
+• Method Shower Spray (daily use)

-• Squeegee tool for the shower
+• Squeegee tool for the shower (daily use)

-• Household disinfecting wipes (Clorox)
+• Household disinfecting wipes (daily use)

-You may be wondering why I don’t use this method for bathroom cleaning now since I have kids.
-I found it hard to spray everything and let it sit for a minute then wipe it down with little ones running around getting into everything.
-You see, one of the best bathroom cleaning tips is to use every spare minute in the bathroom to do a quick clean up, which I do while the kids are using the toilet, washing their hands, brushing my teeth, etc. So, use whichever method works for you and gets your bath clean and you out of there in record time.
+As I mentioned before, I used to use a lot of toxic cleaning products to clean, now that I have kids, I find it so much easier and a huge time saver to spray everything down with doTerra, let it sit for a minute then wipe it down.
+Another great bathroom cleaning tip is to use every spare minute in the bathroom to do a quick clean up, which I do while the kids are using the toilet, washing their hands, brushing my teeth, etc. So, use whichever method works for you and gets your bath clean and you out of there in record time.

 As mentioned before, I’m partial to certain bathroom cleaning products so, here’s my method which also works great, but may take a minute or two longer.
 (Again, this is easier for me with kids under foot, do what works best for you).